How to Cook Egusi Soup (Step-by-Step Nigerian Recipe)

 Step 3: Cook the Soup Base

-Heat palm oil in a pot (do not bleach).
+- Heat palm oil in a pot (do not bleach).

-Add blended pepper and onions, then fry for a few minutes.
+- Add blended pepper and onions, then fry for a few minutes.

-Add your meat stock and allow it to simmer.
+- Pour in the meat stock and allow it to simmer.

-Step 4: Add Egusi
+Step 4: Add the Egusi

 Step 5: Add Meat and Fish